It's Rush Limbaugh here on the cutting edge of societal evolution.

 And no evidence to prove it.

-The new chief of staff is uh some guy by the name Jacob Lew, L E W. And of course, the speculation now rampant that Michelle have to do with this.
+And of course, the speculation now rampant that Michelle have any to do with this.

-She didn't like Rahm Emanuel.
+She didn't like Ron Emmanuel.

-Rom Emanuel wasn't radical enough for her.
+Ron Emmanuel wasn't radical enough for her.

-So they got somebody in there, Jacob Liu, who is the budget director, is going to become the new chief of staff to uh Barack Hussein Obama.
+So they got somebody in there, Jacob Liu, who is the budget director, is going to become the new chief of staff to Barack Hussein Obama.

-Earlier in the program, in fact, in the first half hour of this program, I shared with you, the latest B.S. from Gallup.
+Earlier in the program, in fact, in the first half hour of this program, I shared with you the latest BS from Gallup.

-Forty percent of Americans identify as independents, and more Americans identify as Democrats than as Republicans.
+40% of Americans identify as independents, and more Americans identify as Democrats than as Republicans.

-31% Democrat, 27% say they're Republican, 40% say they're independent.
+31% Democrat, 27% say they're Republican, 40% say they're independent, that according to Gallup.

 However, Dick Morris citing the latest Rasmussen poll.